 where by $\mathcal{W}_x$ we denoted the set of eigenvectors of $\QFI(\mathcal{E}(\rho_x^*))$.
-The restriction to eigenvectors of $\QFI(\mathcal{E}(\rho_x^*))$ is a natural assumption, since when minimizing the cost for a given single parameter the optimal state will tend to carry as much information about the desired parameter with possibly little correlations with the others (as potential correlations increase the diagonal entries of the inverse QFI matrix).
-Moreover, when for a given parameter $x$ this is not possible this indicates that the choice of a parameter is not `natural' for the model considered.
+The restriction to eigenvectors of $\QFI(\mathcal{E}(\rho_x^*))$ is a natural assumption, since when minimizing the cost for a given single parameter the optimal state will tend to carry as much information about the desired parameter with as little correlations as possible with the others (as potential correlations increase the diagonal entries of the inverse QFI matrix).
+Moreover, when this is not possible for a given parameter $x$, this indicates that the choice of parametrization is not `natural' for the model considered.
 We now use the eigenvector property to take the vectors under the inverse operation and get:

-We can now apply a series of inequalities analogously as in Eq.~\eqref{eq:JinvBound} and arrive at:
+We can now apply a series of inequalities, analogously to Eq.~\eqref{eq:JinvBound}, and arrive at:

 Finally, when we fix $\vec{w}_x$, i.e. choose a particular parametrization, we arrive at Eq.~\eqref{eq:probe_inc_cost}.